ncoudray/DeepPATH/LungCancer/README.md

 Should be run on the validation test set at the same time as the training but on a different node (memory issues occur otherwise).
 Same code as for testing (see section 2.), but without the ```--run_once``` option (the program will run in an infinite loop and will need to be killed manually).

+Note: The current validation code only saves the validation accuracy, not the loss.
+The code still needs to be changed for that.

 ## 1.3 Comments on the code

 This is inception v3 developped by google.
 Full documentation on (re)-training can be found here: https://github.com/tensorflow/models/tree/master/inception